Best Practices for Implementing an Enterprise YouTube

 As the art of webcasting grows more sophisticated, expectations for online presentations from both audience members and executive presenters grow more demanding.
 If you’re responsible for online presentations, these expectations may be causing you some challenges.

 The Curry Rockefeller Group is a New York-based agency that works with global pharmaceutical clients on the production of medical education content that is “Thought-Leader-Focused”.
 The company’s successful strategy has been to partner with outstanding experts in a given medical field and present medical education that is widely viewed as best in class amongst practitioners.

 Tetra Tech (NASDAQ: TTEK) is a leading provider of consulting, engineering, and technical services worldwide.
 Tetra Tech trains thousands of geographically remote EPA stakeholders on water regulations and other topics using MediaPlatform software.

-Our event partner Worktank uses MediaPlatform WebCaster for digital communications that are moving, interactive, and measurable.
+Our event partner Worktank uses MediaPlatform for marketing communications that are moving, interactive, and measurable.

 WindRose Media is a media production company that specializes in overseeing large-scale, webcasts and other complex events.
 WindRose is active in many sectors, but the company has enjoyed particular success with government clients.
 In 2011, WindRose finalized an agreement to produce 51 educational webcasts for a major U.S. Government agency.